 SaaS management is an increasingly important part of financial control.
 Every year, businesses of all types increase their amount of subscriptions.
-Here, they're effectively outsourcing discrete business functions to technology that automates some workflows and generally improves business operations.
+Here, they're effectively outsourcing discrete business functions to technology that automates some workflows and generally improves how the business operates.

 It's not surprising then that the SaaS market has a current annual growth rate of 18%.